 The Movie Journey Podcast

-Formerly known as the IMDb Journey Podcast where they would go through the IMDB 250 Film rankings is a movie variety podcast filled with humor, light-hearted banter, quizzes, drafts, and face-offs with other like-minded podcasts and guests.
-Hosted by long-time friends Dan and Dean, this movie podcast does something perhaps better than any other on Film Twitter; they get their listeners involved with their own reviews, and thoughts (even if they disagreed with my assessment of Motherless Brooklyn).
+Formerly known as the IMDb Journey Podcast, where they would go through the IMDB 250 Film rankings is a movie variety podcast filled with humor, light-hearted banter, quizzes, drafts, and face-offs with other like-minded podcasts and guests.
+Hosted by long-time friends Dan and Dean, this movie podcast does something perhaps better than any different on Film Twitter; they get their listeners involved with their reviews and thoughts (even if they disagreed with my assessment of Motherless Brooklyn).
 The Movie Journey Podcast is just as much a variety show as it is a film podcast.

 Next Best Picture Podcast

-While Film Twitter can be like High School, Next Best Picture is the cool-kids table podcast, but never turn their noses up at their audience.
-Matt Negs and friends specialize in awards coverage, often producing quality podcast sessions the day of, as they’re happening, and immediate reactions after everything from minor to major award show coverage.
-Of course, they aren’t limited to this, as they discuss various topics in the world of entertainment, including some great interviews with industry experts.
+While Film Twitter can be like High School, Next Best Picture is the cool-kids table podcast.
+They never turn their noses up at their audience.
+Matt Negs and friends specialize in awards coverage, often producing quality podcast sessions the day of, as they’re happening, and immediate reactions after everything from minor to significant award show coverage.
+Of course, they aren’t limited to this, as they discuss various topics in entertainment, including some great interviews with industry experts.
 Check out their podcasts with special guests like Toy Story 4 director John Cooley or The Last Black Man in San Francisco‘s Jonathan Majors.

 Insession Film Podcast